lr508/lr508.github.io/mental_health.md

 The accuracy reaches a maximum value of approximately 92.76 % at around 300 estimators, so this is the value we will use going forward.
 This is a pretty good accuracy value already, but in the next section we will try to increase this.

 # Improving the accuracy

+There are a few things we can try to increase the accuracy:

+- Tweak the features used
+- Handle categoric and missing values differently
+- Scale values